Stutter (Joe song): Composition

-The original version of "Stutter" is slower, more mellow and has no samples; however, the Double Take remix featuring Mystikal (with its faster tempo) samples both "Summer in the City" by Quincy Jones and "Passin' Me By" by The Pharcyde.
+The original version of "Stutter" is slower, more mellow and has no samples; however, the Double Take remix featuring Mystikal (with its faster tempo) samples "Passin' Me By" by the Pharcyde which itself samples "Summer in the City" by Quincy Jones.

 Sampling lawsuit

-On March 30, 2001, Los Angeles-based producer J-Swift sued Jive records for $11 million for using a Pharcyde sample in the remix of R&B; singer Joe's hit "Stutter" without crediting him by name.
-Swift told MTV news if he was credited as the original producer of Joe's Stutter R&B remix for sampling The Pharcyde's 1992 hit single, Passin' Me By.
-He stated "People were coming up to me, congratulating me, asking how much I was getting paid".
+On March 30, 2001, Los Angeles-based producer J-Swift sued Jive Records for $11 million for using a Pharcyde sample in the remix of "Stutter" without crediting him by name.
+Swift told MTV News if he was credited as the original producer of Joe's "Stutter" R&B remix for sampling the Pharcyde's 1992 hit single "Passin' Me By"; he stated "People were coming up to me, congratulating me, asking how much I was getting paid".
 He continued "I went into the store to see if I had been credited, and saw everyone's name listed but mine."
 Swift even went far to say that the melody and lyrics were stolen and interpolated, using the lyrics that was said by Fatlip.
 "They used my actual music," his statement continued.
 "They even stole the lyrics and melody that I wrote.
 'My dear, my dear, my dear, you do not know me.'
 I own more of that song than anybody."
 Eventually, the suit got dropped due to failing to respond to the allegations.